 While PoS systems address this energy usage, that still leaves the cost of the miners; if they aren't incentivized by mining cryptocurrency (which may not be the case for blockchain's other applications), their cost will need to be met in other ways.

 Blockchain networks are incredibly efficient in some ways, but also inefficient in others.
 For example, the Bitcoin network takes up to ten minutes to add a new block to the chain, which translates to about seven transactions processed per second.
 Compare this to Visa, for example, which processes 65,000 transactions per second.

 There's the issue of how much data each block can hold.
 At the moment, block sizes are still relatively small, which raises issues around the scalability of the technology.

 Something people are often concerned about when it comes to cryptocurrencies and blockchain networks is their use for criminal or illegal activity.
-Blockchain can and has been used for scams and fraudulent transactions because it's possible for people to use a blockchain platform to anonymously make illegal purchases.
+Blockchain can and has been used for scams and fraudulent transactions because it's possible for people to hack the funds of unsuspecting victims or use a blockchain platform to anonymously make illegal purchases

 As the most popular blockchain networks continue to grow, governments are more inclined to regulate them.
 While this is exceptionally difficult given blockchain's decentralized nature, it is possible for governments to outlaw the participation in cryptocurrencies altogether.

 How can blockchains be used in the real world?

 While blockchain was born to run the Bitcoin network, its uses now extend far beyond currency and private transactions.
 In fact, most industries could benefit from the use of blockchain technology.